Rhiannon Giddens: Musical career

 Giddens was awarded an honorary Doctor of Letters degree from the University of North Carolina at Greensboro for her lasting impact on the UNCG community and work in music.
 She sang "Calling Me Home" by Alice Gerrard at a virtual commencement after accepting the degree in December 2020.
 In 2023, she was awarded an honorary Doctor of Music from Princeton University.
 In 2023, Giddens joined the programming lineup at Wondrium leading the series "The Banjo: Music, History and Heritage."
 In 2022, she was named the musical director of the 2023 Ojai Music Festival.
 On 7th July 2024, she and her band headlined the Gate to Southwell Festival.

+Giddens performs on Beyoncé's 2024 album, Cowboy Carter.
+She plays banjo and viola on the album's hit single, "Texas Hold 'Em."

+Scholarship on the Racial History of American Music

+In addition to being a musician, Giddens has described herself as an "armchair historian" and often discusses where her music comes from culturally and geographically.
+She works to discover the historical roots behind American music and challenge the racial labels prescribed to musical genres.
+In her twenties, Giddens found out about the links between instruments of African origin in common American music, such as the banjo, and became interested in learning more about these connections.
+The obscuring of commonly accepted racial categories that musical genres have historically been placed in is a key aspect of Giddens' work, specifically focusing on the whiteness attributed to country music, a topic she has discussed in relation to her heritage as a mixed-race American.
+Giddens affirms that her scholarship on the intertwined histories of black and white music is important to develop new understandings of cultural belonging and exclusion.

 Acting

-In 2017 and 2018, Giddens appeared in the fifth and sixth seasons of CMT's Nashville as Hannah Lee "Hallie" Jordan, a social worker and gospel singer who is a significant character in Juliette's storyline.
-She appeared in 11 episodes and performed several songs which have been made available following each episode.
+In 2017 and 2018, Giddens appeared in the fifth and sixth seasons of CMT's Nashville as Hannah Lee "Hallie" Jordan, a social worker and gospel singer who is a significant character in the Juliette Barnes storyline.
+She appeared in 11 episodes and performed several songs, which have been made available following each episode.